Skip to Main Content

 Footnote

-1. Title of Motion Picture, directed by Director First Name Last Name (Place of Publication: Publisher, Year), Source Type, Format, URL.
+1. Title of Motion Picture, directed by Director First Name Last Name (Publisher, Year), Format, URL.

 Example: